-- Grapefruit seed extract tablets or Pepto-Bismol (can help with stomach issues)
+- Some people find that grapefruit seed extract tablets or Pepto-Bismol help with stomach issues

-- If enjoying decaf coffee or decaf black tea tea is important to you, please bring your own as there are no decaf products at Villa Sumaya
+- If enjoying decaf coffee or decaf black tea is important to you, please bring your own as there are no decaf products at Villa Sumaya.

 What not to bring: